drfiemost/goattracker2/readme.txt

   2) Use pattern command 900 to stop pulse execution

-- If you have a realtime command (vibrato/portamento), you can put "one-shot" commands 5XY-FXY inbetween and the realtime command will be unaffected.
+- If you have a realtime command (vibrato/portamento), you can put "one-shot" commands 5XY-FXY in between and the realtime command will be unaffected.
 An
   example:

   C-4 01000